5Adarsh/Demo-Repo/README.md

 # Demo-Repo
-just try to known how the stuff work here
+just try to known how the stuff work here.